badoet/ionic-framework/core/src/components/slide/readme.md

-# ion-slide
+# syg-slide

 The Slide component is a child component of [Slides](../slides).
-The template should be written as `ion-slide`.
+The template should be written as `syg-slide`.
 Any slide content should be written in this component and it should be used in conjunction with [Slides](../slides).

 See the [Slides API Docs](../slides) for more usage information.